ararchch/api-gateway/README.md

 6. The API gateway will process and encode the response as an HTTP Response.

 ## Testing
-1. For load testing and benchmarking analysis, please refer to [ReadMe](Locust)
+1. For load testing and benchmarking analysis, please refer to [Locust-ReadMe](Locust)
-2. For unit testing, please refer to [ReadMe](Script-testing)
+2. For unit testing, please refer to [Script-testing-ReadMe](Script-testing)

 ## Installation